‘He must’ve thought I was some crazy white guy’: Gareth Evans on The Raid at 10

 Gareth Evans on The Raid at 10: ‘He must have thought I was some crazy white guy’

-The Indonesian actioner was an unexpected triumph.
-It introduced the world to breakout star Iko Uwais, along with the stupendous brutality of pencak silat, and Gareth Evans himself.
-Annabel Nugent speaks with the film’s creator and Uwais about making a martial arts movie for the modern era
+The Indonesian actioner, with its high-impact fighting and claustrophobic setting, was an unexpected triumph.
+Annabel Nugent speaks with Evans and lead star Iko Uwais about making a martial arts movie for the modern era

-Gareth Evans has been an action fan since before he was legally old enough to be one.
+Gareth Evans was an action fan before he was legally old enough to be one.
 As a kid, he liked films that would jump-start his adrenalin but was, by his own admission, too “chicken-s***” for horror.
 Instead, he would quench that (blood) thirst with martial arts movies, he tells me via Zoom.
 On the upper floor of a video shop in the Welsh village where he grew up, Evans discovered the gloriously violent world of Bruce Lee, Jackie Chan, and John Woo.
 Some 30 years later and Evans’s own film The Raid has earned its spot on that same VHS shelf.
 Or at least it certainly would’ve done had video shops not gone extinct.

-It was The Raid, a low-budget, unassuming Indonesian film, that made Evans, a Swansea native, a genre film sensation.
+It was The Raid, a low-budget, unassuming Indonesian film, that made Evans, a Hirwaun native, a genre film sensation.
 Celebrating its 10-year Indonesia anniversary today, The Raid was a triumphant throat punch of a movie, a balls-to-the-wall unapologetic celebration of martial arts.
 It was a siege movie that gave action flicks a fresh face – literally, both in the form of Iko Uwais, its breakout star who has gone on to become a Netflix favourite, and in pencak silat, the unrelenting Indonesian martial art at its bloody centre.
 There is no artifice to The Raid.
 Its very title boldly declares the film’s subject; nothing more, nothing less.
 The raid in question is carried out by an elite group of police officers who ambush a high-rise building run by a crime lord who surveys everything from the top floor.
 All that separates him and prison are 15 storeys and an army of machete-ready henchmen waiting on each one.
 Let the carnage commence.

 When The Raid debuted at the Toronto Film Festival in 2011, it became an instant classic.
 Critics, typically snobbish about grindhouse fare, praised its action sequences with compound adjectives like bone-crunching, skull-splintering, face-pummelling, and so on.
 Most importantly, the diehard martial arts acolytes were fans, too.
 The Raid was a success on all counts, making it all the more surprising that the film was born primarily out of budgetary constraints.